microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Remove-MgEducationClassAssignment.md

 # Remove-MgEducationClassAssignment

 ## SYNOPSIS
-Delete navigation property assignments for education
+All assignments associated with this class.
+Nullable.

 ## SYNTAX